Skip to main content

 In the “Recipient Type” example, the value would be “Corporation” if you want the text “Company” to appear in the NDA.
 You can create any value you wish.

 (iv) Unknowns (red box): When you select “Show if not answered”, the conditional text you set up will appear as a square bracketed text in the generated document if the question for whether its condition is satisfied is left unanswered.
-An example of this is shown in the screenshots below.

 4) COMBINING PLACEHOLDERS AND CONDITIONS: